Teresa Kearney: Death

 On October 17, 1957, Kearney died at the age of 82 in Brighton, Massachusetts.
 Her remains were flown to Ireland and buried at Mount Oliver.
 Ugandan Catholics rallied to have her body flown to Uganda to be buried.
 On December 3, 1957, Kearney's body was buried in the cemetery at Nkokonjeru, the motherhouse of the Little Sisters of St. Francis.

 Legacy

 Kearney's legacy is evident today.
 In Uganda, the word Kevina means "hospital" or "charitable institute".
 The Mother Kevin Postgraduate Medical School was named after Mother Kevin (Teresa Kearney).
 The Little Sisters of St. Francis currently has over 500 members throughout Africa, while the Franciscan Missionary Sisters for Africa currently works in Uganda, Kenya, Zambia, Zimbabwe, and South Africa.

 Awards

 In 1918, Kearney was made Member of the Order of the British Empire (MBE) for her work during the war.
 In 1955 she received Commander of the Most Excellent Order of the British Empire (CBE), as well as Officer of the Most Excellent Order of the British Empire (OBE).
-In 1955, she was also awarded the Pro Ecclesia et Pontifice from Pious XI, for her Catholic work in Uganda.
+In 1955, she was also awarded the Pro Ecclesia et Pontifice by Pope Pious XI, for her Catholic work in Uganda.
+Posthumously she was given the Golden jubilee independence medal in 2014.